marionettejs/backbone.marionette/readme.md

 * CollectionView closes existing child views before re-rendering itself, when "reset" event of collection is triggered
-* CollectionView now has "initialEvents" method which configures it's initial events
+* CollectionView now has "initialEvents" method which configures its initial events
-* ItemView now has "initialEvents" method which configures it's initial events
+* ItemView now has "initialEvents" method which configures its initial events

 #### v0.4.4